amrvac/amrvac/doc/par.md

 # Introduction {#par_intro}

-This document describes the usage of a `.par` parameter file for MPI-AMRVAC.
+This document describes the usage of a `.par` parameter (input) file for MPI-AMRVAC.
-Note that the default parameter values are set in `amrvacio/amrio.t`, look at subroutine `readparameters` for details.
+Note that the default parameter values are set in `amrvacio/mod_input_output.t`, look at subroutine `read_par_files` for details.

 # Namelists {#par_namelists}